MTV (Austrian TV channel)

-MTV Austria was an Austrian free-to-air television channel, launched as a localised subfeed of MTV Germany for the Austrian market.
+MTV Austria was an Austrian free-to-air television channel, launched as a localized subscription feed of MTV Germany for the Austrian market.
 MTV Austria featured local advertising and a weekly local show named Music & Style featuring music and special events from Austria.
 The channel often showed different music videos from its German counterpart, aiming at more rock-oriented music which is more popular in Austria.